 4 ‘The Atlantic!’
 Sebastian Barry ripped into a second packet of Tayto.
 ‘Now there’s something; a blather-fest of crashing waves, migrating birds, mythical creatures and rugged beauty…’ And with us just a stone’s throw (35km) from the sea, I felt he was on to something!
 However the problem is that according to Failte Ireland the Atlantic stops just east of Kinsale, so let’s move on.

 5 Irish whiskey and family! (it was my turn to shine), Power, Locke, Jameson, Paddy in Ireland we love the people’s names!
 But whose name to use?
 Ken Bruen suggested a ‘last man standing death match’ on the mean streets of West Waterford.
-It was a good idea, but would you want to buy a whisky named a mass murderer serving life in Mountjoy.
+It was a good idea, but would you want to buy a whiskey named a mass murderer serving life in Mountjoy.
 ‘I would!’ said Ken.
 We called him a taxi home.

 6 Honesty is the best policy, I slammed the table waking up Roddy Doyle.
 Just say we bought someone else’s Irish whiskey from a nice man in a Dublin hotel and bottled it.
 Sebastian Barry shook his head.
 ‘I fear the Booker judges might feel the plot’s a bit thin and lacking in suspense and character development.’
 Colm Toibin burped sagely, while Anne Enright lit into the Writer’s Tears.